Sainte-Marie-Madeleine grotto and Saint Pilon chapel

 Shortly afterwards we pass the fountain of the Source de Nans.
 Attention, water is not always available here.

 The further path leads down in the forest.
 So we come to the road just east of the starting point and at another parking lot.
-You don't have to walk on the road, there are agricultural paths parallel to comme back to the starting point.
+You don't have to walk on the road, there are agricultural paths parallel to come back to the starting point.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2009 during our field research for Provence-Guide.Net.